Flatiron Health Commitments to Confidentiality

 Commitment #3: Flatiron is committed to restricting access and disclosure of confidential information to and within the Roche Group

-With respect to handling of confidential information between Flatiron and other members of the Roche Group (e.g., Roche Pharma, Roche Diagnostics, Foundation Medicine), commitments #1 and #2 continue to apply.
+With respect to handling of confidential information between Flatiron and other members of the Roche Group (e.g., Roche Pharma, Roche Diagnostics), commitments #1 and #2 continue to apply.
 We have also implemented the following additional safeguards and firewalls with respect to the Roche Group:

-- Flatiron and Roche will maintain separate sales forces and will not engage in cross-selling activities
+Flatiron and Roche will maintain separate sales forces and will not engage in cross-selling activities with the exception of Flatiron and Foundation Medicine’s jointly-offered products

 To uphold these commitments, Flatiron has created a Confidentiality Committee, Confidentiality Policy and corresponding safeguards, which will continue to be evaluated and strengthened over time.